 Ease of Setup

-The Yoyo has what you'd expect of a stroller with this price tag with no missed stitches or rough edges.
-This stroller is a mixture of sturdy aluminum and plastic with almost no exposed fasteners or flex when pushing.
-The bearings on the wheels make all the difference and the quality shines through when you use it.
+The Yoyo has what you'd expect of a stroller with this price with no missed stitches or rough edges.
+This stroller is a mixture of sturdy aluminum and plastic with almost no exposed fasteners or frame flex.
+The bearings on the wheels make all the difference, and the quality shines through.